Brethland/Brethland.github.io/personal/master.md

 !date: 2025
 ---

-We study the slice filtration of motivic ring spectra and spectral sequences associated to them.
-Using décalage, we could relate slice spectral sequences with certain Adams-Novikov spectral sequences after Betti realization, this works in both characteristic zero and $p$ cases.
+We study the slice filtrations of motivic ring spectra and spectral sequences associated to them.
+Using décalage, we could relate Adams-Novikov spectral sequences with slice spectral sequences after suitable Betti realization and étale realization, this works in both characteristic zero and $p$ cases.